wzekai99/DM-Improves-AT/edm/README.md

     --network=https://nvlabs-fi-cdn.nvidia.com/edm/pretrained/edm-cifar10-32x32-cond-vp.pkl
 ```

 The name of `.npy` file indicates the label of images in the file, e.g., `1.npy`.
-Then, we use the pre-trained WRN-28-10 model to score each image and select the top 100K images for each class:
+We use the pre-trained WRN-28-10 model to score each image and select the top 100K images for each class:

 ```.bash
 python select_1M.py --model_path ./selection_model/cifar10_pseudo.pt --data_dir ./cifar10_out --output_dir ./cifar10_npz --class_num 10